Our ongoing Q&A series features Carillon Tower affiliate managers sharing their diverse investment philosophies and thoughts on the market.

 Two big reasons: correlation and valuation.

-Correlation — a measure of how different markets move relative to one another — has fallen to near-historic lows.
-A sharp decrease in overall market correlation between the S&P 500 Index and the MSCI EAFE® (Net) Index (see Figure 2) suggests markets are reacting to more specific internal variables than global trends.
+Correlation — a measure of how different markets move relative to one another — is still near recent lows.
+A sharp decrease in overall market correlation between the S&P 500 Index and the MSCI EAFE® (Net) Index (see Figure 1) suggests markets are reacting to more specific internal variables than global trends.
 The potential rewards from an active manager’s strong stock selection become more apparent in a low-correlation environment.

 Decrease in Correlation